 Finally, we recommend you observe the cat's habits.
 Typically, young cats are more playful and more willing to have physical activity.
 An adult cat will be more likely to spend the day sleeping and pay less attention to toys.
 This is not a clear indication of a cat's age, but can give you a hint of the cat's vital cycle.

-If you'd like to read similar articles to How To Know The Age Of A Cat, we recommend you browse around our Pets category.
+If you want to read similar articles to How To Know The Age Of A Cat, we recommend you visit our Pets category.